IRSN/NSGEV/README.md

 ![](README_files/figure-gfm/Dijon0-1.png)<!-- -->

-We can fit a model with a linear time trend
+We can fit a model with a linear time trend.
+A possibility is to use the `polynomX` function that creates a basis of polynomial functions for a given degree.
+This makes a variable `t1` available for the fit

 ``` r
 fit1 <- TVGEV(data = df, response = "TXMax", date = "Date",